 Initially, after the committee vote, it appeared that Wyoming lawmakers would use Scott’s plan as the focus of their Medicaid expansion discussions during the 2015 legislative session.
 A concern was that the plan has not been approved or even reviewed by HHS, and similar proposals had been rejected by HHS.
 But then in late January, Indiana announced that their Medicaid expansion waiver had been approved by HHS, creating hope that perhaps Scott’s plan could also get approval.

-On January 29, 2015 the Senate Labor and Health Committee approved a Medicaid expansion bill (SF 129) that was essentially a combination of the SHARE proposal and Scott’s HSA proposal.
+In January 2015 the Senate Labor and Health Committee approved a Medicaid expansion bill (SF 129) that was essentially a combination of the SHARE proposal and Scott’s HSA proposal.
 The committee voted 4-1 to approve the bill and send it to the Senate floor.
 But on February 6, the Senate rejected the bill on a 19 – 11 vote.

 A House committee had been scheduled to consider another Medicaid expansion proposal on the same day, but the committee abandoned their efforts after seeing the results of the SF 129 vote in the Senate.
 As a result, Medicaid expansion was off the table for the 2015 legislative session in Wyoming.
 And efforts to expand coverage in subsequent sessions have also failed, even when a work requirement provision was added to the legislation.